cmolisee/cmolisee.github.io/_posts/2025-07-13-home-server-part-2.md

 ## Additional Setup and Install of OMV

-Unpack and install the sata hat hardware - you can use this [documentation][satahatinstall] with pictures if you like.
+Unpack and install the sata hat hardware.
+This [documentation][satahatinstall] with pictures helps you install things properly and covers all the next steps in this post.

 <!-- Links -->
 [pi5]: https://www.amazon.com/Raspberry-Pi-8GB-SC1112-Quad-core/dp/B0CK2FCG1K/ref=pd_ci_mcx_pspc_dp_2_t_2